tweedegolf/storage-abstraction/README.md

 ```

 Copies a file from a local path `origPath` to the provided path `targetPath` in the storage.
 The value for `targetPath` needs to include at least a file name.
 You can provide extra storage-specific settings such as access rights using the `options` object.

+By setting `checkIfBucketExists` to `false` you can skip the bucket check.
+This is useful when you have limited the access rights to the bucket.

 The key `bucketName` is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will hold `"no bucket selected"`.